sumo.electronic_structure package

 list

-sumo.electronic_structure.bandstructure.get_reconstructed_band_structure(list_bs, efermi=None, force_kpath_branches=True)[source]
+sumo.electronic_structure.bandstructure.get_reconstructed_band_structure(list_bs, efermi=None, force_kpath_branches=True, return_forced_branch_kpt_map=False)[source]

 Combine a list of band structures into a single band structure.